Our Natural Advantage: Building the benefits of biodiversity on farms

 SONY DSC

-As north-west Tasmanian farmers are increasingly exposed to variable climate conditions and changing market expectations around sustainability, it can be hard to decide what actions need to be taken on-farm.
+As farmers are increasingly exposed to variable climate conditions and changing market expectations around sustainability, it can be hard to decide on the best course of action to ensure they remain viable – Our Natural Advantage supports farmers to make future-focussed decisions with confidence.

 Demonstrations Under Development

-On-farm Natural Capital Accounting Demonstration in partnership with TIA and supported by Fonterra.
+On-farm Natural Capital Accounting Demonstration in partnership with TIA and supported by Fonterra and Dairy Tasmania

 Cradle Coast NRM proposes to work with Tasmanian Institute of Agriculture (TIA) in undertaking a natural capital account at TIA’s Elliott Dairy Research Facility, to demonstrate the value of accounting for and actively considering on-farm natural values and ecosystem services for north-west Tasmanian dairy farms.